GregBaughDev/Task-Manage-v2/README.md

 ![](src/public/img/TMlogo.png)
 # Task Manage
-## A task management app built by Greg Baugh
+## A task management web application
 v1.2

-A task management app built with React.
-The app is built using the MERN stack and is my second attempt at this project.
-I originally developed the project using drag and drop functionality and the code incorporated both class based and functional components due to the drag and drop library.
-I decided to rebuild this project using solely functional based components and hooks.
-The original version can be viewed [here](https://github.com/GregBaughDev/Task-Manage)
+This project is a kanban board style task management app.

+The app allows users to create, update and delete task cards to keep track of their projects.
+It has four columns indicating each stage of the current task and users can easily move cards between the columns.

+I built this project using ReactJS for the frontend and NodeJS/Express on the backend.
+Express handles the calls to the MongoDB NoSQL database.
+MongoDB was selected for the database due to it's flexibility and ease of scaling if extra features are added in the future.

+After completing a React course which focused on class based components, I built an initial version of the project (code can be viewed [here](https://github.com/GregBaughDev/Task-Manage)) which incorporated a drag and drop library to allow for DND functionality.
+After the integration of the library the initial development became a combination of class and functional based components.
+Attempting to integrate hardcoded data for the application, prior to adding the database, became increasingly difficult.
+Returning to the drawing board, I completed another React course which taught functional components.

 ## Technologies used
 HTML, React, Node, MongoDB, Styled Components, Figma